0xProject/protocol/README.md

 ## Deployment

 A Docker image is built and hosted by [Dockerhub](https://hub.docker.com/r/0xorg/0x-api) every time a change to the `master` branch occurs.
 Running this image will run 0x API as a monolith, with all it's dependencies.
-With some minor configuration and refactoring, you can run the different components of the API separately.
+You can run any of the [services](#services) separately by [overriding the Docker command](https://docs.docker.com/engine/reference/run/#cmd-default-command-or-options) with the service-specific command when running the container.

 ## Database